eskape/fitnesse-geb/README.md

 Execute the following command:

-	$ mvn -Pfitnesse test
+	$ gradle wiki

 Open a browser, pointing at http://localhost:8000
-You can alter browsers by modifying the system property: geb.env
+You can alter browsers by modifying the system property: gebEnvironment

-Execute the following command to run with firefox:
+Execute the following command to run with Firefox:

-    $ mvn -Pfitnesse test -Dgeb-env=firefox
+    $ gradle wiki -DgebEnvironment=firefox